There is a big misconception that content marketing doesn’t drive sales. But if it didn’t work well, none of our companies would exist.

 It would be awesome to get a review on those sites as well.
 However, unless you have a well-known brand or a strong existing relationship with writers on those sites, it’s going to be difficult.

-Instead, I propose a more methodical and strategic approach…
+Instead, we propose a more methodical and strategic approach…

 How to maximize your chances of landing a successful review: